I think you already know about the proven ability of blue light therapy to destroy acne causing bacteria – Without medication or toxin-filled creams.

-Since this is not as simple as choosing a new lamp for your bedroom, all the these questions have to be answered BEFORE you buy your blue light therapy home device.
+This is not as simple as choosing a new lamp for your bedroom, all the these questions have to be answered BEFORE you buy your blue light therapy home device.
 (Unless you don’t mind a huge disappointment and money wasted)

-Are All Blue Light Therapy Devices Safe?
+Is Blue Light Therapy Safe?

-Generally, blue light therapy has no known side effects, it has no UV rays in it, and is safe for almost everyone, except for people with Bi-Polar disorder, who should avoid exposure to blue light therapy.
+Generally, blue light therapy has no known side effects.
+It has no UV rays in it, and is safe for almost everyone, except for people with Bi-Polar disorder, who should avoid exposure to blue light therapy.

 I would suggest going for only FDA approved devices, to be even more on the safe side.